KAIATE FALLS (TE REREKAWAU), TAURANGA

 Follow the track and a series of stone steps and you’ll discover Kaiate Falls – a cascading tumble of falls that you can admire from different stops along your walk.
-Just 30-minutes' drive from Tauranga city and you’ll be at the car park for your 60-minute return walk.
-The car park is your last toilet stop as there are none on the track.
-Kaiate Falls is a popular spot to cool off on a hot day or don your coat and make the most of the rain.
+Just a 30-minute drive from Tauranga city and you’ll be at the car park for your 60-minute return walk.
+This is a popular tree-lined spot to keep cool on a hot day.

 Location: Kaiate Falls Road, Waitao, Tauranga

 A local’s favourite spot during the summer months, McLaren Falls are a sight to behold.
-You can view the falls from the bridge (on foot or by car) or take a dip in the rock pools above.
-Inside McLaren Falls Park and at the end of a 10-minute walk, which is lined with silver ferns and glow worms after dark, is another waterfall waiting to be discovered.
-There are toilets, a campground and a café inside the park.
+You can view the falls from the bridge or take a dip in the nearby rock pools.
+Inside McLaren Falls Park, at the end of a 10-minute walk which is lined with silver ferns and glow worms after dark, is another waterfall waiting to be discovered.
+There are toilets, pre-booked camping spots, and a café inside the park.

 Location: McLaren Falls Road, Lower Kaimāī, Tauranga